tylrroche/aws-3-tier-vpc/README.md

 - Each resource in Terraform is broken down into a .tf configuration file.
 This makes the code cleaner, easier to troubleshoot, and easier to read and understand.
 - A variable.tf file holds all the variable configuration.
-- A my.tfvars holds all the values to your terraform variables.
+- A my.tfvars holds all the values to terraform variables.
 - The terraform code automatically uses variables for your awscli configuration.
 - This code uses a remote terraform state file.